Digital Library for Dutch Literature: Basic library: 1,000 key texts

-The DBNL contains (or will contain in the near future), the complete so called "basic library" (Dutch: "basisbibliotheek") 1,000 deemed "key" texts of the Dutch and Flemish cultural history.
-The chairperson of the committee that selected the 1,000 key texts is Paul Schnabel.
-Nevertheless, some classic texts of Dutch literature, like Gerard Reve's 1947 novel The evenings (Dutch: De avonden) and Willem Frederik Hermans' 1966 novel Beyond Sleep (Dutch: Nooit meer slapen) are missing because of copyright reasons.
+The DBNL provides the Basic Library of Dutch Literature, containing 1,000 works of fundamental importance to Dutch and Flemish cultural history.
+The chairperson of the committee that selected the 1,000 key texts was Paul Schnabel.
+Nevertheless, some classic texts of Dutch literature, like Gerard Reve's 1947 novel The Evenings (Dutch: De avonden) and Willem Frederik Hermans' 1966 novel Beyond Sleep (Dutch: Nooit meer slapen) are absent for copyright reasons.

+Reliability

+Questions have been raised as to the reliability of the information contained in this database by both authors and testators alike.
+The DBNL lacks a confirmation procedure as well as a complaints procedure.